2406-Ryan-Java-FS/Group-6/README.md

 - [x] As an admin, I can view all users.
 - [x] As an admin, I can lookup and cancel an order by order id.
 - [x] As an admin, I can lookup and delete a user by user id.
+- [x] As an admin, I can update orders.
 - [ ] As an admin, I can view all orders.
-- [ ] As an admin, I can update orders.
 - [ ] As an admin, I can update part price and inventory.
-- [ ] As an admin, I can promote a customer account to seller.
+- [ ] As an admin, I can promote an account to seller.
-- [ ] As an admin, I can promote a customer account to admin.
+- [ ] As an admin, I can promote an account to admin.

 ### Seller
 - [ ] As a seller, I can place an order for a customer.
-- [ ] As an admin, I can update part price.
+- [ ] As a seller, I can update part price.
-- [ ] As an admin, I can update part inventory.
+- [ ] As a seller, I can update part inventory.

 ## Stretch Goals
 - [ ] Implement unit and integration testing using Spring Test/JUnit and Postman collections.